-NOTE: In 2005 and 2007, the unit response rate for this survey did not meet NCES statistical standards.
-Fear of attack away from school was not collected in 1995.
-For more information, please see appendix A.

-SOURCE: U.S. Department of Justice, Bureau of Justice Statistics, School Crime Supplement (SCS) to the National Crime Victimization Survey, various years, 1995-2007.
+NOTE: Fear of attack away from school was not collected in 1995.
+For more information, please see appendix A. SOURCE: U.S. Department of Justice, Bureau of Justice Statistics, School Crime Supplement (SCS) to the National Crime Victimization Survey, various years, 1995-2007.